 Roaming refers to the ability of a mobile phone user to access telecommunications services (such as calls, texts, and data) while traveling outside their home network’s coverage area, but within the coverage area of a foreign mobile network.

-Fair Roaming Data Charges
+Roaming Data Charges

-Service Providers must ensure that consumers are not subjected to exorbitant data charges when roaming internationally.
-Data roaming charges must be clearly communicated, and operators must provide data bundles or caps to prevent unexpected costs.
+Licensees must ensure that Data Roaming charges are clearly communicated.

 Consumer Information

-Licensees must provide clear, transparent, and up-to-date information on roaming charges, including data, voice, and text rates, before consumers use roaming services.
-This information should be made available at least 48 hours prior to international travel.
+Licensees must provide clear, transparent, and up-to-date information on Roaming charges, including Data, voice, and text rates, that is available to Consumers before they use Roaming services.

-Pre-Roaming Notification
+Roaming Notification

-Licensees must send consumers a roaming notification (via SMS, email, or app) before they begin roaming in another country.
-This message must include information on:
+Licensees must send Consumers a notification (via SMS, email, or app) when they first begin Roaming in another country at the time when they first connect to a mobile network in another country.
+This message must include information on where the Consumer may access information on:

-The applicable roaming rates for calls, texts, and data.
+(a) the applicable Roaming rates for calls, texts, and Data;

-The method to turn off roaming services or limit data usage to avoid excessive charges.
+(b) the method to turn off Roaming services or limit Data usage to limit Roaming costs.

-Roaming Cap Limit

-To protect consumers from excessively high charges, Service Providers

-must establish a "roaming cap" that automatically limits the consumer’s expenditure while roaming.
-This must include an option for day passes or per-MB charges.
-This cap must be set at an affordable level, and consumers must be informed of its existence and the option to increase or decrease the cap.

-NICTA may set annual roaming charge caps, including on voice and text charges, to ensure reasonable pricing, considering the cost of providing services in foreign countries.
-These caps will be updated periodically based on market conditions.

 Post-Roaming Billing Transparency

-Service Providers must provide itemized bills to consumers detailing all charges incurred during roaming, including specific data usage, voice calls, and text messages.
-The bill must clearly indicate the duration of roaming, the destinations, and the rate applied.
+Where a Licensee provides Roaming to a Consumer on a Post-Paid Service, it must provide itemised bills detailing all charges incurred during Roaming.
+The bill must clearly indicate when those charges were incurred, the destinations, and the charging rate(s) applied.

 Consumer Consent

-Before activating international roaming services, Service Providers must obtain clear, affirmative consent from consumers, acknowledging their understanding of roaming charges.
+Before activating Roaming services for a Consumer, Licensees must obtain consent from that Consumer, acknowledging their understanding of Roaming charges.
 This consent must be verifiable through digital or written records.

 EQUITABLE ACCESS AND TREATMENT